MAGIC SCHOOL

 What happens in this room?

 I force my attention to the edges of my senses.
-Hear the ringing in my ears, the dust specks in my eyes.
-The smell and taste of old, old death, layers and layers.
-A rich loam of fear.
+Notice a high ringing in my ears, the fine spangles of dust.
+The smell and taste of old, old death.
+Layers and layers--a rich loam of fear.
 I hear settling creaks, leafy whispers.
 Voices!
 There are spirits in these walls.
-As soon as my assumptions change, stop making the voices noises, I can hear much of what they say.
+As soon as I quit insisting their voices are mere noise, I can hear much of what they say.

 Ancient mages, graduates of the school, recalling their own triumphs here--or deaths.
 They seem not to realize I hear them.
 I act oblivious and listen, walking slowly across the carpet, as they speculate on what I'll do.
 Those who walk through this room are taking their graduate exam by doing so.
 This is the way out!
 But they expect me to perform some new feat, worthy of a wizard!
 If I don't, they'll set me a task themselves.
 A deadly task.
 What impossible spell?
 That's what it takes to graduate: do something no one's ever done.
 Or die trying.